 Being a skillful reader is critical for a student's overall success throughout school and in life.
-To help ensure students become successful lifelong readers, all students in grades K-3 are provides teachers with in instruction and intervent the 2021-2022 school ye promotion to fourth gradestablished state assessment to the state as a st roved reading screener andividual student strength ion plans.
+To help ensure students become successful lifelong readers, all students in grades K-3 are

+administered a state-app provides teachers with in instruction and intervent the 2021-2022 school ye promotion to fourth grade established state assessed student meets a good can invite you to develop a Stall work together to help ndividual student strength ion plans.
 According to ear, third grade students de.
-A student scoring at the ment for third grade will use exemption for promostudent Reading Improves your child progress in respectively. the Alabama Literacy Acts the Alabama Literacy Acts shall demonstrate sufficient the lowest achievement land to four the promoted to four proactive.
-In our proactive persons Plan, or "SRIP", very street to the promoted to four proactive persons the promoted to four proactive persons the promoted to four proactive persons the promoted to the promoted to four proactive persons the promoted to the to assist with reading et, "Commencing with ient reading skills for evel in reading on the th grade unless the planning approach, we with us to ensure that we , has been identified ia from the most recent r Screener results indicate a consistent deficiency in one of more of the fol lowing area(s): Letter Naming Fluency Correct Letter Sounds Nonsense Word Reading Oral Reading Accuracy Vocabulary Sight Word Fluency Comprehension teacher, principal, paren evelopment of a Student t/legal guardian, and other r child's identified readir er important school perso onnel (as needed) to 1) 2) 3) - nt of the SRIP, the follownal services and/or suppo - ling interventions and 1) 2) 3) These resources can be f ies and resources to use a found at You ward grade-level reading will be notified in writin
+A student scoring at a ment for third grade will tuse exemption for promo- student Reading Improve the Alabama Literacy Acts the Alabama Literacy Acts shall demonstrate sufficiency areas to the lowest achievement length of the promoted to fourtain."
+In our proactive personners of the Plan, or "SRIP", we will be a sent to the promoted to four the promoted the promoted to four the promoted the promoted to four the promoted to four the promoted the promoted the promoted to four the promoted the promoted t o assist with reading et, "Commencing with tent reading skills for evel in reading on the ch grade unless the planning approach, we with us to ensure that we

+Your child, characteristics of dyslex

+Screener results indicate a consistent deficiency in one of more of the following lowing area(s):

+Letter Naming Fluency Correct Letter Sounds Nonsense Word Reading Oral Reading Accuracy

+Vocabulary Sight Word Fluency Comprehension

+Next steps include the deteacher, principal, parent specifically address your following services: t/legal guardian, and oth er important school perso onnel (as needed) to

+1)

+2)

+3)

+Through the development supplemental instruction · · · ling interventions and

+1)

+2)

+3)

+You will receive strategi These resources can be f your child's progress to found at You will be notified in writing